anitab-org/mentorship-backend/README.md

 The project runs on Python 3.

 1. Create a virtual enviorntment:
-`$ virtualenv venv`
+`virtualenv venv`

 2. Activate the virtual environment:
-`$ source venv/bin/activate`
+`source venv/bin/activate`

 3. Install all the dependencies in `requirements.txt` file:
 `pip3 install -r requirements.txt`

 4. Make sure you create `.env` using `.env.template` and update the values of corresponding environment variables.
-Make sure you exported the following [environment variables](docs/environment-variables.md) if you didn't adapt .env.template in the .env file:
+Make sure you exported the following [environment variables](docs/environment-variables.md) if you didn't adapt `.env.template` in the `.env` file:

 ```
 export FLASK_ENVIRONMENT_CONFIG=<local-or-dev-or-test-or-prod-or-stag>